chandlerprall/insula/README.md

 });

 const fullNameSelector = store.addComputed(
-    'fullName', // developer-friendly name for this value, used only for debugging [['user', 'firstName'], ['user', 'lastName']], // selector(s) the computed value uses ([firstName, lastName]) => `${firstName} ${lastName}` // transform method that returns the computed value );
+    'fullName', // developer-friendly name for this value, used for debugging [must be unique] [['user', 'firstName'], ['user', 'lastName']], // selector(s) the computed value uses ([firstName, lastName]) => `${firstName} ${lastName}` // transform method that returns the computed value );

 const formattedNameSelector = store.addComputed(
-    'formattedName', // developer-friendly name for this value, used only for debugging [['user', 'title'], ['user', 'suffix'], fullNameSelector], // selector(s) the computed value uses ([title, suffix, fullName]) => `${title} ${fullName} ${suffix}` // transform method that returns the computed value );
+    'formattedName', // developer-friendly name for this value, used for debugging [must be unique] [['user', 'title'], ['user', 'suffix'], fullNameSelector], // selector(s) the computed value uses ([title, suffix, fullName]) => `${title} ${fullName} ${suffix}` // transform method that returns the computed value );